nathanl/authority/README.md

 ## Installation

+First, check in whatever changes you've made to your app already.
+You want to see what we're doing to your app, don't you?

-Add this line to your application's Gemfile:
+Now, add this line to your application's Gemfile:

     gem 'authority'